Dirt-cheap Russian shares still no bargain

-LONDON Around $70 billion (42 billion pounds) has come off the value of the Moscow stock exchange this month in response to the Kremlin's military incursion into Ukraine and its annexation of Crimea, but it would be a brave investor who sniffs a bargain.
+LONDON Around $70 billion has come off the value of the Moscow stock exchange this month in response to the Kremlin's military incursion into Ukraine and its annexation of Crimea, but it would be a brave investor who sniffs a bargain.

 Even before the falls, Russian stocks were cheap, but with Western sanctions now threatening growth, company profits and credit ratings, and with Russian President Vladimir Putin apparently ready to put geo-political ambitions above the financial consequences, they could yet get cheaper.